metabrainz/picard-docs/appendices/log_viewer.rst

 Appendix D: :index:`Log Viewer <pair: log viewer; usage>`
 =======================================================================

 Picard maintains a log of events that can be useful for troubleshooting and understanding the behavior of Picard.
 The log viewer allows you to view and filter these log entries, and to export the log to a file for sharing with others or attach to bug reports.
-This is also where you set the log level and select which debug options to include in the log.
+This is also where you set the log level and select which debug options to include in the log during the current session.
+Note that Picard will automatically reset the log level to the default of ``Info`` when started, unless the ``--debug`` command line option is specified or the ``PICARD_DEBUG`` environment variable is set.

 .. only:: not latex